pakallis/pakallis.github.io/_posts/2016-03-16-thank-you-Poole.md

 ---
-title: Feeling thankful to Poole
+title: Feeling thankful for Poole
 ---

 I was adamant about building this theme from scratch.
-I wanted to stay true to what Jekyll represents, and not accumulate unnecessary bloat.
+I wanted to stay true to what Jekyll represents and not accumulate any unnecessary bloat of bootstrapped sites.

-But, at the end, I decided to built this theme on top of [Poole](https://github.com/poole/poole), a vanilla Jekyll install built by [Mark Otto](https://twitter.com/mdo), the creator of Bootstrap.
-And I'm glad I did, as Poole provided a simple yet solid foundation for everything else I included and it was helpful trying to understand Otto's reasoning behind Poole's setup and using it as a role model for Utterson's.
+But, at the end, I decided to build this theme on top of [Poole](https://github.com/poole/poole), a vanilla Jekyll install built by [Mark Otto](https://twitter.com/mdo), who coincidently is also the creator of Bootstrap.

+And I'm glad I did, as Poole provided a simple yet solid foundation.
+I tried to leverage Otto's reasoning behind Poole's setup, using his decisions as a role model for Utterson's.

 Nonetheless, staying true to my goal, I picked it apart for anything I didn't find necessary.
 I found *almost* everything essential.
 Notably, I removed RSS feed --does anyone still use that anymore?-- and pagination -- it's a lingering headache.
 So I replaced these in favor of an email subscription and an archive page, respectively.

+Besides that, I disliked seeing post dates included everywhere, as good content does not expire.
+So  I removed all post dates, except for the ones at the the bottom of each post.

+In terms of nomenclature, I'm a fan of Otto's Dr. Jekyll and Hyde themed naming scheme, and was delighted to see the character [Gabriel Utterson](http://www.sparknotes.com/lit/jekyll/characters.html), who is a loyal friend of Jekyll's, was not taken.

-Anyways, thanks to Otto for the solid foundation.
-If you're considering designing your on Jekyll blog, be sure check it out.
-Otherwise, save yourself the trouble and download [Utterson](http://utterson.alidcastano.com/).
+All in all, thanks to Otto for the solid foundation.
+If you're considering designing your on Jekyll blog, be sure check [Poole](https://github.com/poole/poole) out.
+Otherwise, save yourself the trouble and download [Utterson](http://utterson.alidcastano.com/). (:

 ---